Wayout: Reception

 Creative Computing in 1983 described Wayout as "deliciously addictive"; reviewer Chris Vogeli admitted to being frustrated until he realised the exit could be anywhere on the map, and not just at the edge.
 Antic's David Duberman wrote, "The graphics that appear before you as you move through the maze are more life-like and dramatic than I have ever seen.
 The 3-D animation... makes this game the last word in alternate-reality simulation".
 Softline stated that Wayout "features smooth-scrolling, truly three-dimensional mazes ... to torture your mind", and was "not recommended for vertigo sufferers".
+In a review for ANALOG Computing, Brian Moriarty concluded, "Paul Edelstein deserves stardom for his masterful programming effort.
+When I'm showing off my ATARI to friends, I don't automatically reach for Star Raiders any more".

-Allen Doum of Computer Gaming World stated that "Wayout has the best 'attract mode' I've ever seen.
+Allen Doum of Computer Gaming World wrote that "Wayout has the best 'attract mode' I've ever seen.
 The program actually solves the INTRO maze, while demonstrating all game features except the reference points".
 Electronic Fun with Computers & Games described Wayout as having "superb 3-D graphics", but criticised it for the lack of variety in the colors of each maze, which could lead the player to become "very disoriented".
 Ahoy!'s reviewer stated that "Maze games generally leave me cold.
 To my surprise, I found Wayout a complete delight" and superior to Tunnel Runner and Escape from the Mindmaster.
 He concluded, "Maze game fans—pounce on this one".